 Sound differences on a bass – what goes into the mix?

 Body wood, pickups, electronics, neck construction, strings, and other factors all contribute to the overall tone of any given bass.
 It’s hard for me to believe that a thin layer of wood on top of a much thicker chunk of wood (the neck) would have any noticeable effect on the sound.
 However, I could possibly see how the thicker slab rosewood boards on early ’60s Fenders and reissue basses may have slightly more of an effect on the overall sound of the bass.

 Body wood on a bass guitar

-Obviously, the body wood on a bass is much more substantial than the neck.
+Obviously, the body wood on a bass is a much more substantial piece of wood than the neck is.
 If we’re talking about how the vibrations of the strings are interacting with the embedded electronics and whatnot, we should be talking about the body first and foremost, right?
 Maybe.
 The answer is most likely to be found in the combination of woods.

 A lot of the comments that I’ve read focus on the whole picture of the bass construction.
 And I think that’s right.
 Clearly, the combination of maple and ash, or rosewood and alder, or whatever the combination might be, is much more important than the fingerboard on its own.

 When we’re thinking of tone, we’re never thinking of each piece of a bass guitar in a vacuum.
 We can think of how a certain piece will affect the overall tone, but we still think of it as a part of the whole.